invent-framework/invent/CARE_OF_COMMUNITY.md

 >
 > Thank you.

-We, the core maintainers of the Invent project, promise to engage seriously and constructively with all parties should problems arise.
+We promise to engage seriously and constructively with all parties should problems arise.
 Reach out to us, in confidence.

-Our aim is to foster a safe, enriching space for creative collaboration - rooted in care, compassion and understanding.
+Our aim is to sustain a safe, enriching space for creative collaboration - rooted in care, compassion and understanding.

 That said, we reserve the right to exclude participants for bad faith